mgriebling/Integers/README.md

 Implements integer values of arbitrary magnitude.
 Includes all standard arithmetic and logic operations.
 The *Integer* type is compliant to the *BinaryInteger* and *SignedInteger* Swift protocols.
 A preliminary version of rational numbers is also included with basic arithmetic operations.
-Original Oberon-2 source Copyright © 2002, 2003, 2015 Michael van Acken and Michael Griebling
-Ported to Swift by Michael Griebling, 18 July 2015.
+Ported to Swift from an original Oberon-2 library by Michael Griebling, 18 July 2015.
-Swift source Copyright © 2015 - 2022 Michael Griebling

 This module is a reformulation of (parts of) Python's *longobject.c* in Swift.
 Optimizations like Karatsuba multiplication have been omitted.
-All errors are mine, of course.

-Added algorithms are from Knuth: _The Art Of Computer Programming_, Vol 2, section 4.3.1
+Added algorithms are from Knuth: _The Art Of Computer Programming_, Vol 2, section 4.3.1 and _Applied Cryptography_ by Bruce Schneier.

+## Features

+1. Arbitrary-precision integers implemented entirely with Swift supporting the Codable, Sendable, Hashable, SignedInteger and BinaryInteger protocols.
+2. Includes all basic mathematical functions plus prime factoring, factorial, greatest common denominator, powers, square root, and radix conversions to/from strings.
+3. Supports `StaticBigInt` initialization allowing large number literals.

 ## Timing

-Some typical performance tests were run on a 3.6 GHz 10-Core Intel Core i9 Mac using Catalyst.
+Some typical performance tests were run on a 3.6 GHz 10-Core Intel Core i9 Mac.
 As a comparison, the same benchmarks were also run using the *BigInt* package by Matthias Zenger.
 In both cases source code is 100% Swift.